Ungulate: Cranial appendages

 Antlers are unique to cervids and found mostly on males: the only cervid females with antlers are caribou and reindeer, whose antlers are normally smaller than males'.
 Nevertheless, fertile does of other species of deer have the capacity to produce antlers on occasion, usually due to increased testosterone levels.
 Each antler grows from an attachment point on the skull called a pedicle.
 While an antler is growing it is covered with highly vascular skin called velvet, which supplies oxygen and nutrients to the growing bone.
 Antlers are considered one of the most exaggerated cases of male secondary sexual traits in the animal kingdom, and grow faster than any other mammal bone.
 Growth occurs at the tip, initially as cartilage that is then mineralized to become bone.
 Once the antler has achieved its full size, the velvet is lost and the antler's bone dies.
 This dead bone structure is the mature antler.
 In most cases, the bone at the base is destroyed by osteoclasts and the antlers eventually fall off.
-As a result of their fast growth rate antlers place a substantial nutritional demand on deer; they thus can constitute an honest signal of metabolic efficiency and food gathering capability.
+As a result of their fast growth rate, antlers place a substantial nutritional demand on deer, and they can thus constitute an honest signal of metabolic efficiency and food gathering capability.

 Ossicones are horn-like (or antler-like) protuberances found on the heads of giraffes and male okapis.
-They are similar to the horns of antelopes and cattle save that they are derived from ossified cartilage, and that the ossicones remain covered in skin and fur rather than horn.
+They are similar to the horns of antelopes and cattle, save that they are derived from ossified cartilage, and that the ossicones remain covered in skin and fur rather than horn.